jlbradley1844/jlbradley1844.github.io/_posts/2017-08-24-the-thing-about-progressive-rock-part1.md

 the music has fans.
 And okay, _I get it_, there are valid reasons not to like this stuff.
-The Beatles and Stevie Wonder were capable of doing amazing, innovative music without losing the public in the process, while groups like King Crimson seemed to take a perverse delight imposing music of bewildering complexity on hapless listeners.
+The Beatles and Stevie Wonder were capable of doing amazing, innovative music without losing the public in the process, whereas groups like King Crimson seemed to take a perverse delight imposing music of bewildering complexity on hapless listeners.
 But the reason The Beatles remain adulated is because it's friggin' hard to do.
 To fans of progressive rock, it's better to come